 To reach the best snorkeling on Oahu by air, you will need to fly into Honolulu International Airport (HNL) which is located just on the west side of Honolulu.
 There are direct flights into Honolulu from the US, Australia, New Zealand, American Samoa, Tahiti, Japan and Fiji.
 In addition, there are inter-island flights to all the main Hawaiian Islands.

 There is good snorkeling on Oahu year-round.
 But, the conditions very around the island depending upon time of year due to winds and currents.
 The north shore snorkeling dives are best from June through September and are usually closed out the rest of the year due to high surf.
 The south shore dive sites are best from November through May.
 The main exception is Hanauma Bay, which tends to be good year-round since it is very protected.

-Overall, Kaena Point State Park is the 7th most popular snorkel dive spot of all 23 snorkeling dives in Oahu.
+Overall, Kaena Point State Park is the 8th most popular snorkel dive spot of all 23 snorkeling dives in Oahu.
 Several of the better snorkeling spots are nearby Kaena Point State Park including Kahe Point Beach Park, Makaha Beach Park and Ko Olina Lagoons.